ColloidSP/UOSPLinux/README.md

-# UO:Siege Perilous installer script for Linux
+# UO:Siege Perilous Launcher for Linux

-Installer script for the [UO:Siege Perilous](https://game-master.net/) shard on Linux.
+Launcher script for the [UO:Siege Perilous](https://game-master.net/) shard for Linux.

+**WARNING: Launcher is currently in alpha.
+It works great for me, but reach out to Colloid on Discord to help with testing.**

 ## Installation